logiqai/docs/logiq-server-configuration/groupings.md

 # Groupings

 Incoming data can be tagged with user defined key value pairs for facilitating analytics.
-The key value pair is called a grouping in the LOGIQ platform.
+The key value pair is called a grouping in the Apica Ascent platform.
 A destination may specify one or more groupings to be applied to the incoming data message.

 ```text
 destinations: